yoratoni/huawei-router-sms-forwarding/README.md

 # Huawei SMS forwarding
-A python CLI program that I made a long time ago and recently updated, that allows you to work with SMS received on a 4G Huawei router.
+A Python CLI program that I made a long time ago and recently updated, that allows you to work with SMS received on a 4G Huawei router.

 **Why ?** <br />